| The Case for a National Individual Investment

 included as a part of the National Individual Investment Program since the

 bond market is similar to the stock market in ability to distribute the assets.
+Ownership of commercial real estate and private businesses (which are the

 majority of businesses in the country) would not be impacted by the program.